 - You place your ballot in a privacy envelope that is provided to protect your identity.

-- You place the privacy envelope in a postage paid return envelope which includes your signature.
+- You place the privacy envelope in the return envelope which includes your signature.

 - You can return your ballot by mail or at a dropbox designated by your County Board of Elections.
-(Note: at this time the PA Legislature is attempting to remove the dropbox option.)
-In Bedford County the dropbox will be at the Bedford County Courthouse area, 200 South Juliana Street, Bedford.
+In Bedford County the dropbox is outside the second floor entrance, between the parking garage and the Bedford County Courthouse, 200 South Juliana Street, Bedford.
 You cannot deposit ballots for others.
 The dropbox will be under video surveillance.
 YOU CANNOT RETURN YOUR MAIL IN BALLOT AT YOUR POLLING PLACE.